NativeScript/docs/content/guide/core/image-source.md

     // handle errror
 })
 ```
-Loads an ImageSource instance from the specified native image data(byte array) asynchronously. `data` can be a Stream on Android and [NSData](https://developer.apple.com/documentation/foundation/nsdata) on iOS.
+Asynchronously loads an ImageSource instance from the specified native image data(byte array) asynchronously. `data` can be a Stream on Android or [NSData](https://developer.apple.com/documentation/foundation/nsdata) on iOS.

 ---
 ### fromDataSync()